Automated Call Retry

 When a retry call gets delayed, all following retry calls are usually affected, too.
 (Except when using “Custom Schedule”.
 More about that in a minute.)

 For example, let’s say you use “Let me decide” with 2 retry calls, and the first retry call gets delayed by 3 minutes.
 That means, that first retry arrives on the phone 18 minutes after the first attempt.
-The 2nd retry call is then scheduled for 30 minutes, so in total 48 minutes after the first call.
-Had the first retry call not been delayed, the second retry call would have gone out 45 minutes after the first call.
+The 2nd retry call is then scheduled for 45 minutes, so in total 1 hour 3 minutes after the first call.
+Had the first retry call not been delayed, the second retry call would have gone out 1 hour after the first call.
+The third call, however, will be scheduled for 24h after the initial call.
+Assuming it’s not delayed itself, this attempt will ignore the 3 minute delay of the original call.

 This can change when you choose the “Custom Schedule” option.